influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/_index.md

 **Yes, you should migrate**.
 One of the primary goals when designing the InfluxDB IOx storage engine was to enable performant implementations of both SQL and InfluxQL.
-When compared to querying InfluxDB backed by TSM (InfluxDB OSS 1.x, 2.x, and Enterprise), InfluxQL queries are more performant when querying InfluxDB backed by InfluxDB IOx. -->
+When compared to querying InfluxDB powered by TSM (InfluxDB OSS 1.x, 2.x, and Enterprise), InfluxQL queries are more performant when querying InfluxDB powered by InfluxDB IOx. -->

 #### Do you depend on a specific cloud provider or region?

 **You should maybe migrate**.
-InfluxDB Cloud instances backed by InfluxDB IOx are available from the following providers:
+InfluxDB Cloud Serverless instances are available from the following providers:

 {{< cloud_regions type=iox-list >}}